 Reduce repetitive trauma and stress

-- Repeated trauma through long distance running, being stamped on, stubbing your toe or slowing from a sprint too quickly causes the nail or surrounding tissue to become inflamed.
+Long distance running, being stamped on, stubbing your toe or slowing from a sprint too quickly all cause inflammation of the nail and/or surrounding tissue.

 Improve your running style

-- Appropriate strengthening, or using Orthotic inserts in your shoes to help correct foot biomechancis may be needed.
-This will not only reduce excessive loads to your toes which may causing ingrown toenails, but shoud increase performance and help avoid other injuries as well.
+You may need Orthotic inserts in your shoes to help correct foot biomechancis.
+This not only reduces excessive loads to your toes which may causing ingrown toenails, but shoud increase performance and help avoid other injuries as well.

 Read more on foot biomechanics and gait analysis.